Nostrand Avenue station (IND Fulton Street Line): Early history

 The Nostrand Avenue station was constructed as part of the IND Fulton Street Line, the main line of the city-owned Independent Subway System (IND)'s main line from Downtown Brooklyn to southern Queens.
 The groundbreaking for the line was held on April 16, 1929, at Fulton Street and Arlington Place, located at the site of the future station.
 The Nostrand Avenue station opened on April 9, 1936, as part of an extension of the IND from its previous Brooklyn terminus at Jay Street–Borough Hall, which opened three years earlier, to Rockaway Avenue.
 The new IND subway replaced the BMT Fulton Street Elevated, and this station replaced the elevated's Nostrand Avenue station, which was formerly above the current subway station until it closed on May 31, 1940.

 Although the station was built with entrances at Bedford Avenue, Arlington Place, and Nostrand Avenue, only the ones at Nostrand Avenue were used for entry when the station first opened; the other entrances had been constructed with the rest of the line, but were boarded up upon the line's completion.
 By the 1940s, the staircases to Bedford Avenue were opened, but only for exiting the station.
 On January 12, 1943, business, church, and civic leaders from Brooklyn testified before the City Affairs Committee of the New York City Council, asking that the Bedford Avenue staircases to this station and staircases at Classon Avenue to the neighboring Franklin Avenue station be open for entry as well.
 On February 4, 1943, the City Council passed a resolution urging the New York City Board of Transportation (NYCBOT) to allow entry at the staircases.
 As a result of a year-long campaign from the Bedford–Stuyvesant Neighborhood Council, the NYCBOT agreed to open the Bedford Avenue staircases for entry into the station; the Neighborhood Council disclosed the announcement on June 16, 1950.
-Shortly after, the NYCBOT began work to allow entry the staircases, which was completed on July 24, 1950 after a change booth and turnstiles were installed.
+Shortly after, the NYCBOT began work to allow entry via the staircases, which was completed on July 24, 1950 after a change booth and turnstiles were installed.
 The new entrance was open on Mondays to Fridays between 6:30 and 10:30 a.m., and from 3:30 to 7:30 p.m.